Keiwen/Trackerstone/README.md

 # Trackerstone

-<a target="_blank" href="https://keiwen.github.io/Trackerstone/">Try it!</a> (Oh seems to have some issues with IE)
+<a target="_blank" href="https://keiwen.github.io/Trackerstone/">Try it!</a> (Oh, seems to have some issues with IE)

-Current version is 0.5.0 with a first design!
+Current version is 0.6.0 with wild serie!

 > Experiments with VueJS framework